 I will explain a bit more simply.
 Basically what I am saying is that our mother on a spiritual level shows us the energetics of the world.
-If she was not present, not supportive, or was someone who “took” instead of “gave” for whatever reason, the infant reacts, not only stagnating in that infancy (likely for the rest of its life. unfortunately), but also constructs the belief that the world is an exact mirror of its relationship to its mother.
+If she was not present, not supportive, or was someone who “took” instead of “gave” for whatever reason, the infant reacts, not only stagnating in that infancy (likely for the rest of its life, unfortunately), but also constructs the belief that the world is an exact mirror of its relationship to its mother.

 This means that for those of us who have experienced this mother wound (and there are so many who have) that we do not believe that the world at large can support and nurture us.

 Pattern #1 is the infant looking for the rest of its life for a new mother, essentially for someone to take care of it.
 It will only find the representation of its mother, though, and will bounce from relationship to relationship, until this wound is healed.
-This is a big pattern in the spiritual community, by the way… A lot of people seeking gurus are acting from the wounded infant place, and will find gurus/teachers who also have this same pattern… who will be more than happy to further to act the part of the mother.
+This is a big pattern in the spiritual community, by the way… A lot of people seeking gurus are acting from the wounded infant place, and will find gurus/teachers who also have this same pattern… who will be more than happy to further enact the part of the mother.
 This doesn’t heal anything, by the way, it tends to further stagnate the infant pattern, so that the adult self never grows but constantly looks for the next source of mothering

 The second really common pattern is an eschewing of any sort of perceived authority, such as teachers, gurus, or anyone that could possibly nurture or support.
-This infant is so hurt and stuck in its beliefs that the world is a place that cannot nurture it, that it refuses or is too stubborn to see sources of nurturing energy in the world.
+This infant is so hurt and stuck in its belief that the world is a place that cannot nurture it, that it refuses or is too stubborn to see sources of nurturing energy in the world.
 This infant will also have other “selves” that support this theory, such as people who have had bad experiences with other teachers.
-And while I am the first to admit that there are some wounded (or just plain stupid, terrible, or infantile- as in what we are talking about) teachers out there, this pattern tends to manifest in a way in which all teachings are rejected, all teachers are rejected, and the infantile self screams out about any perceived flaw in a teacher or organization as a way to back away from the nurturing that it so desperately needs.
+And while I am the first to admit that there are some wounded (or just plain stupid, terrible, or infantile- exactly what we are talking about) teachers out there, this pattern tends to manifest in a way in which all teachings are rejected, all teachers are rejected, and the infantile self screams out about any perceived flaw in a teacher or organization as a way to back away from the nurturing that it so desperately needs.

 In both cases, the infant is really looking to heal, and to feel support.
 But it may not feel safe to do so.
 It also may be so far back in the subconscious that the conscious adult does not wish to look at it or understand it, or may not have the tools to do so.